ErnestoHkirk/ErnestoHKirk/README.md

 ### About 👋
 - 1.5 years of experience working as a software developer in industry, with a focus on .NET Framework, AngularJS, SQL.
-- Created & supported 'Amazon Prime Video - Rotten Tomatoes Overlay',a  chrome extension which surpassed 3,500+ monthly active users while active.
+- Created & supported the 'Amazon Prime Video - Rotten Tomatoes Overlay' chrome extension, which surpassed 3,500+ monthly active users while active.
 - Hands-on experience in full stack web development, designing responsive front-end user interfaces and scalable back-end solutions.
 - Graduated with a Bachelor's in Computer Science from California State University, Fullerton in January of 2022.